omarossama7/Milestone1_/README.md

 The website will serve as an immersive platform for Porsche enthusiasts and potential customers to explore the brand, its history. info@porsche.com
-Omar Ossama, Omar Elmeselhy, Donia Salem, Fares Sadek, Hussain Yasser, Mazen Yasser.
+The contributers to the project: Omar Ossama, Omar Elmeselhy, Donia Salem, Fares Sadek, Hussain Yasser, Mazen Yasser.